Podcast

 How to build the context layer that gets enterprise AI to production.

-Most enterprise AI teams have cycled through the same fixes.
-Better prompts.
-Bigger context windows.
-Newer models.
-The agents fail in the same ways.
+Most enterprise AI teams have cycled through the same fixes — better prompts, bigger context windows, newer models — and the agents keep failing the same way.

 If none of that has moved the needle, that's your cue to look further upstream — at the knowledge the agent is actually running on.
 Who assembled it?
 Is it current?
 Does anyone own it?

-The operators who have taken enterprise AI to production — not just demos, actual production — are the ones who asked that question early.
+The operators who have taken enterprise AI to real production, the kind with users behind it, are the ones who asked that question early.
 ContextOps is a podcast about how they did it.

 The Show